 By Pan Jing

 The Shaolin Pu Saber is a prizewinner in national competitions.
-In essence the Pu Tao is a broadsword with a long hand which adds tremendously to the speed and leverage of the weapon.
+In essence, the Pu Tao is a broadsword with a long handle which adds tremendously to the speed and leverage of the weapon.
 Also sometimes known as the Bandit Knife this is a beautiful blend of broadsword and short staff.
 This version is a fast and furious one with lightning fast twirling motions and body turns.
 Intermediate to advanced skill level but learnable and doable from the VCD.
-A neat weapon. .
+A neat weapon.

-SHAOLIN DOUBLE LYING SABERS by Jiang Shi Jie professional wushu coach.
+By Jiang Shi Jie, professional wushu coach.
 A pretty dynamic and energetic version of the "grandparent weapons" namely the double sabers.
 In judging the double sabers we watch footwork to test the skill.
 This set uses very aggressive footwork with running, jumping and, as the name implies, rolling on the ground in the famous "flower" movement.
-Most of the movements here are traditional and functional though there is some fancier interpretation. .
+Most of the movements here are traditional and functional though there is some fancier interpretation.

 By Chen Tang Chuan